IBM-Cloud/docs/services/appid/about.md

 {: #access-tokens notoc}

 The access token enables communication with resources that are protected by {{site.data.keyword.appid_short_notm}} authorization filters, see [Protecting Resources](/docs/services/appid/protecting-resources.html).
-The token conforms to Javascript Object Signing and Encryption (JOSE) specifications and has the following format:
+The token conforms to JavaScript Object Signing and Encryption (JOSE) specifications and has the following format:

 ```
 Header: {